brightics/studio/README.md

 	/brightics-studio/lib/python/python get-pip.py : This step is only needed once.
 	/brightics-studio/lib/python/Scripts/pip install <ANY_PACKAGES>

+### Notes
+Tokenizer (Korean) function will not work properly if the installation path contains Korean characters.
+You need to install Brightics Studio in a folder whose full path does not contain Korean characters in order to make use of this function.

 ## Development
 ### Prerequisite
  * JDK 1.8, 1.9 (64bit)